-If variety truly is the spice of life, then Food could be a fantastic option as it is challenging both practically and academically, and allows for a modern mix of science and creativity to be applied in all lessons.
+If variety truly is the spice of life, then Food could be a fantastic option for your son/daughter.
+It is challenging both practically and academically, and allows for a modern mix of science and creativity in all lessons.
+An interest in Chemistry and Biology as well as Food will be beneficial.

-Students will work both practically in newly refurbished kitchens and theoretically covering the following topics:
+Students will work in newly refurbished kitchens covering the following topics in a mixture of practical and theory lessons: